 Find this Hemnes unit at Ikea.

-3. Maximise vertical space with a ladder shelf
+3. Maximise vertical space with ladder shoe storage

 Ladder style units are an on-trend storage solution often found in bathrooms, living rooms and bedrooms – so why not bring them into the hallway too?
 Propped up against a wall, they make the most of vertical space whilst making a stylish addition to any hallway.